 Egg Sandwich (HKD$58)

 These egg sandwiches are probably the most neatly cut sandwiches in the world.
 They are very neatly presented in a box, with the thickness of each piece of bread and the egg pretty much identical.
-The egg was super smooth and almost silky as if it’s a pudding.
+The egg was super smooth and almost silky as if it were a pudding.
 As expected in Japanese eggs, there’s a hint of sweetness in it.